When Takahashi discontinued the FS series,

 The acronym TSA stands for Takahashi Super

-across the full visible spectrum.
-As we will see, in these respects the TSA
+visible spectrum.
+As we will see, in these respects the TSA label is a

-quality S-FPL53 glass sandwiched between two crowns with small air
+glass sandwiched between two crowns with small air spaces between.
+It’s

-spaces between.
-It’s essentially the same kind of design that LZOS use for
+essentially the same kind of design that LZOS use for their own outstanding

 Air-spaced triplets like this one are